TheBitFoundry/cqrs/README.md

   // we are ovverriding the base class Execute() method. public override void Execute()
   {
       // Take note.
 We also have a copy of the IQueryExecutor interface within Query.
-So, we can make queries to other queries inside a query.
+      // This means we can make other queries within queries.

       Result = SelectFirst("SELECT * FROM Employee WHERE Id = @Id;", new { Id = Id });
   }
 }